Branches of Wing Chun: Features

-Pam Nam lineages has significant differences to likes of Ip Man and Yuen Kay-shan lineages.
+Pam Nam lineages have significant differences to the likes of the Ip Man and Yuen Kay-shan lineages.
 It is also uncertain if this lineage refers the style as Wing Chun or Weng Chun.

-Pan Nam lineage emphasizes more realistic, chaotic, less refined aspects of Wing Chun and features additional self-defense techniques based on ripping, tearing and use of fingers.
+The Pan Nam lineage emphasizes more realistic, chaotic, and less-refined aspects of Wing Chun and features additional self-defense techniques based on ripping, tearing, and use of fingers.

-Has a set named "Five Petal Plum Flower" a classic five part exercise set for tendon strength.
-Incorporates a partner practice known as Waist Pressing, a Push Hands-like exercise where the partners try to off balance one another.
+Pan Nam has a set named "Five Petal Plum Flower", a classic five-part exercise set for tendon strength.
+It incorporates a partner practice known as Waist Pressing, a Push-Hands-like exercise where the partners try to unbalance one another.